trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 test suites started failing 4 tests.
 All tests normally pass as `llvm` test suite is quite self-contained: inputs are in `llvm` assembly and outputs are in `llvm` internal representation.
 No external tools are required.
-Thus any regressions in `llvm` tests are either latent `llvm` bugs (unlikely) or bugs in a host compiler (more likely, `gcc-13` in my case).
+Thus, any regressions in `llvm` tests are either latent `llvm` bugs (unlikely) or bugs in a host compiler (more likely, `gcc-13` in my case).
 I usually assume the latter.
 This time `llvm-12` failed these 4 tests as reported by `make check`: